pramnora/python/courses/pirple/README.md

 Today, I joined...
 http://www.pirple.com
-...where I paid approximately $49.00 -(approximately, £40.00 GBP)- to do 14 x courses...each with unlimited 'lifetime access'/plus, certificates.
+...where I paid approximately $49.00 -(£39.66 GBP)- to do 14 x courses...each with unlimited 'lifetime access'/plus, certificates.

 The first course I decided to do is called...
 - Python Is Easy